-When you upgrade an appliance from a version earlier than 10.2, which is configured for CMDB sync, its configuration is modified to the new format, though the shadow copy is not populated.
+When you upgrade a version 10.1 appliance which is configured for CMDB sync, its configuration is modified to the new format, but the shadow copy is not populated.
 However, the CMDB dataset corresponding to the connection may still be populated from a sync performed before the upgrade.
 If a sync were attempted immediately, BMC Discovery would not be aware of the existing contents of the dataset, and the result could be the creation of duplicate CIs.
 A resynchronization is therefore required, to query the entire contents of the dataset before updating it.
 Before the resynchronization can be performed though, it may be necessary to manually create filters corresponding to the ones that existed prior to the upgrade - see CMDB Synchronization Filters.

 Failed or cancelled resynchronization

 If a resynchronization fails or was cancelled, a resynchronization is required before the connection can be resumed.